KushalRoyChowdhury/ChatBuddy/README.md

     -   **Advanced Model (`gemini-2.5-flash`)**: A state-of-the-art model for complex reasoning, deep analysis, and creative generation.
     -   **💭 Advanced Reasoning Mode**: A special multi-pass mode for the Advanced model, designed to tackle complex problems by thinking through them step-by-step.
 Best for Coding & Reasoning Tasks.
     -   **🤔 Model Thinking Transparency**: See the AI's step-by-step reasoning process for complex queries when using the Advanced Reasoning mode.
-    -   **🔎 Google Search**: The Advanced model can access Google Search to provide responses with the most up-to-date information.
+    -   **🔎 Google Search**: The advanced model can access Google Search to provide responses with the most up-to-date information.

 -   **📝 Persistent State**: Your entire session is saved locally in your browser's `localStorage`.
 This includes:
     -   Chat History